jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

     return m
 ```

-Note: For the hidden layer, relu activations are used for the output layer sigmoid activations as there is just one class.
+Note: Relu activations are used for the hidden layer, while sigmoid activations are used for the output layer, as there is just a single label per image.
 In this course, we will use the functional API of Keras.
 Instead of the sequential API where layers can be stacked, we can create more complex architectures with the functional API.
-To connect two layers, create the layer with calling one layer type from the layers package and add the previous layer where it should connect in the brackets after the call
+To connect a layer to the previous layer, the previous layer is called in breackets after the commands for the current layer.
 In the example in the slides, you can see that the hidden layer is first defined and than connected to the input_layer.

 ---